sthagen/bloom42-chacha12-blake3/chacha12/README.md

 # ChaCha

-Pure-Rust, SIMD-accelerated implementations of the origin ChaCha20 / ChaCha12 / ChaCha8 stream ciphers with a 64-bit counter and 64-bit nonce (AVX2, AVX-512, NEON, WASM sim128).
+Pure-Rust, SIMD-accelerated implementations of the original ChaCha20 / ChaCha12 / ChaCha8 stream ciphers with a 64-bit counter and 64-bit nonce (AVX2, AVX-512, NEON, WASM sim128).

 > **⚠️ Warning ⚠️:** This is a preliminary release, DO NOT USE IN PRODUCTION.